 Webinars for lead generation have become a popular tool.
 They are ideal because they allow you to pre-qualify leads, overcome logistical barriers and are convenient for customers.

 You need to optimise your webinars for lead generation.
 It is not enough to simply upload a webinar.
-To develop good leads several factors must be considered.
+To develop better leads several factors must be considered.
 These factors include webinar content, guest speakers, and partners.

 Brand awareness webinars should focus on sharing high-quality information that enriches the customer’s life.
 This is far more memorable than pushing for sales.

 Webinar landing pages are essential in the lead generation process.
-To truly utilise your webinars for lead generation you need to capture as much information about your attendees as possible.
-The landing page should be informative but drive conversion.
+To truly utilise your webinars for lead generation, you need to capture as much information about your attendees as possible.
+The landing page should be informative, but drive conversion.